Nissan R390 GT1: Racing results

 Completed in time for the 1997 24 Hours of Le Mans, the three cars finished in a black and red livery were the fastest in their first competition, with Martin Brundle taking pole position in May's pre-qualifying with a staggering time of 3.43.15.
 At the race itself, one R390 GT1 (#22) was able to qualify in 4th on the grid and 2nd in its class behind a Porsche 911 GT1, while its partners qualified 12th (#21) and 21st(#23).
 During the race both cars were able to perform admirably, but soon began to struggle with gearbox problems and, around halfway through the race, two of the three cars (#21 & #22) finally succumbed to mechanical failure and were withdrawn.
 The third R390 was able to survive the rest of the race (albeit with two complete gearbox changes along the way) finishing 12th overall and 5th in class, although many laps down from the race winners.

-For the 1998 season, Nissan returned, this time with four cars.
+For the 1998 Le Mans 24h, Nissan returned, this time with four cars.
 The cars were slightly upgraded, with more downforce able to be generated by a longer rear tail, a new rear diffuser, and on racing versions, a new rear wing placement for less drag.
-Although Nissan was easily beaten in qualifying by Porsche, and Mercedes-Benz, Nissan was able to achieve considerable success in the race.
-As an achievement of its own, all four cars were able to finish the race.
-With this, Nissan was able to finish 3rd, 5th, 6th, and 10th overall, being beaten only by the Porsche 911 GT1.
+Although Nissan was easily beaten in qualifying by Mercedes-Benz CLK-LM, Toyota GT-One, Porsche 911 GT1-98 and BMW V12 LM for places 10, 13, 14, and 19, Nissan was able to achieve considerable success in the race after all Mercedes and BMW had to retire early.
+With this, all four Nissan were able to finish in the Top 10, at 3rd, 5th, 6th, and 10th overall, being beaten only by two Porsche 911 GT1.

 Following the 1998 24 Hours of Le Mans, rules for the GT classes were changed, mostly to end the number of manufacturers attempting to use loopholes.
-This meant Nissan was forced to abandon the R390 as it was no longer legal.
-Nissan instead turned to the LMP classes, developing the R391 prototype for 1999.
-This program would also be short lived and Nissan would end up leaving Le Mans.
+Instead of LMGT1, an LMGTP prototype class for closed cockpit cars was introduced for the 1999 Le Mans 24h that allowed more race specific construction without any road-going considerations.
+With Mercedes and Toyota going to improve their already faster GTs, Nissan was forced to either modify the R390 to a prototype GT, or abandon it like Porsche did with the GT1.
+Nissan instead turned to the open cockpit LMP classes, developing the R391 prototype for 1999 with European collaboration.
+After mixed results, that included a win over Toyota in Fuji, this program would also be short lived.
+Nissan discontinued Le Mans style racing at the end of 1999.

 A total of eight R390 GT1 race chassis were built over the two years of the program.